sourcehut-mirrors/chawan/doc/hacking.md

 ## Style

 Refer to the [NEP1](https://nim-lang.org/docs/nep1.html) for the basics.
 Also, try to keep the style of existing code.

+In particular, style of vendored libraries should not be changed unless upstream is dead.

 ### Casing

 Everything is camelCase.
 Enums are camelCase too, but the first part is an abbreviation of the type name. e.g. members of `SomeEnum` start with `se`.

 Exceptions:

 * Types/constants use PascalCase. enums in cssvalues use PascalCase too, to avoid name collisions.
 * We keep style of external C libraries, which is often snake_case.
 * Chame is stuck with `SCREAMING_SNAKE_CASE` for its enums.
 This is unfortunate, but does not warrant an API breakage.

 Rationale: consistency.